Configuration for running yum on instance in private subnet

 I was able to run it successfully.

-Operation check 2: yum via VPC endpoint
+Operation check 2: dnf via VPC endpoint

 Access instance 2 via SSM Session Manager.